pekrau/CouchDB2/README.md

 ```python
 data = server()
 ```
-Return meta information about the server.
+Returns meta information about the server.

 ### `__del__`

-Closes the `requests` session.
+Clean-up: Closes the `requests` session.

 Not for explicit use; it is automatically called when the Python garbage collection mechanism deletes the instance.